Bugle 4143 - Official Coronavirus Survival Guide

 Well, that leads us into a steps to keep yourself safe from the coronavirus pull-out supplement.

-Now, there are a number of things you can do to stop yourself touching your face.
+We have a bugle guide to how to stop yourself touching your own face.
+Now there are a number of things you can do to stop yourself touching your face.

 One is keep your hands busy.

 So perhaps try keeping a live snake on your person at all times.
+That generally requires a fair amount of dedicated handwork.

-your face is so beautiful it dissolves fingers
+Your face is so beautiful, it dissolves fingers.

-or your face is magic if you touch it it will turn into steve bannon's face that should subliminally enable you to wake up with a lifelong fear of touching your own face.
+That should subliminally enable you to wake up with a lifelong fear of touching your own face.

-Obviously one of the most statistically effective forms of disease avoidance historically but what type of prayer is most effective?
+But what type of prayer is most effective?

-Should you ask your chosen deity to save all of humanity which is a bit of a stretch for any deity these days no matter how omnipotent or complicated world to save just you and your family which is a a bit selfish um you know in your your own personal bubble you think you're so f ⁇ ing special are you a kind of top-level elite sports star, thanking the Almighty for getting them a gold medal?
+Should you ask your chosen deity to save all of humanity, which is a bit of a stretch for any deity these days, no matter how omnipotent a complicated world, to save just you and your family, which is a bit selfish, you know, in your own personal bubble, you think you're so f ⁇ ing special.

 Or should you simply appeal to your deity to save the stock markets?

+I think that's probably the best thing we can do at this stage.
 Just pray to God to save the markets because they will not save themselves.

 And also, should your prayer be accompanied by a sacrifice?